LATHAM POOLS.......Inground Vinyl Liner Swimming Pools....5-20-2023

 Sweep the floor clean with a broom or leaf blower.
 Remove all of the little pebbles, and fill in any holes with a concrete sand mix, or vermiculite.

 - Sand Bottom Pools:

 Pay particular attention to where the wall meets the floor.
 If this area is wavy, and not fairly level, it may look odd.
-Around the deep end of the pool, you may decide to trowel a safety ledge of 4-6″ where the wall meets the floor.
+Around the deep end of the in ground swimming pool, you may decide to trowel a safety ledge of 4-6″ where the wall meets the floor.

-Wall is prepped, floor is prepped, and we can now open the new pool liner box and follow the included instructions.
-Look for the tags that indicate “deep end” or shallow end, and orient the liner as you prepare to pull it carefully across the pool.
+Wall is prepped, floor is prepped, and we can now open the new inground swimming pool liner box and follow the included instructions.
+Look for the tags that indicate “deep end” or shallow end, and orient the swimming pool liner as you prepare to pull it carefully across the pool.